Warning - Employer & Job Posting Disclaimer

 - In general, applicants do not pay a fee to obtain a job (but there are some rare exceptions – so be careful, and consult with a professional at the Career Center first).

-When information about salary is not listed on a job posting, try to find out if you will receive a salary or be paid on commission.
+- When information about salary is not listed on a job posting, try to find out if you will receive a salary or be paid on commission.